 I certainly have plenty to choose from, but the one money mistake that has had the biggest impact on my life was going to an expensive private university with no real plan for how to pay for it.

-I believe I was 17 at the time I decided to enroll, but 18 by the time I was officially signing up to pay for it.
+I believe I was 17 when I decided to enroll, but 18 by the time I officially signed up to pay for it.

 Up until that point, I had never made more than $3,000 in a year but decided it was a reasonable plan to sign up for a program that would cost me over $50,000 per year.
 I had no real savings to speak of and no wealthy benefactors, just a few scholarships, a couple of part-time jobs, and a whole bunch of loans.